haskellfoundation/HaskellSchool/en/lessons/basics/containers.md

 Hooray!
 No more exceptions.

-Another collection that is the cousin of the list, and ensures that `head` and `tail` are safe is the nonempty list.
+Another container that is the cousin of the list, and ensures that `head` and `tail` are safe is the nonempty list.

 ```haskell